-The Isothermal Planning and Development Commission (IPDC) is the regional Council of Government for Region C in western North Carolina.
-Region C consists of Cleveland, McDowell, Polk and Rutherford counties, and the municipalities of each county.
+The Isothermal Planning and Development Commission (IPDC) is the regional Council of Governments for Cleveland, McDowell, Polk and Rutherford counties in Western North Carolina and the municipalities therein.

 IPDC functions to aid, assist and improve the capabilities of local governments in administration, planning, fiscal management and development.
 The membership of the Commission consists of the region’s four counties and 23 municipalities.
 Each member government is entitled to the services provided by the Commission.
 IPDC is involved in a range of activities, which, directly or indirectly, affect the lives of Region C residents.